The stress of a serious illness,

 You should not expect or attempt to solve all family problems associated with your child's illness or disability by yourself.
 It is important not to isolate yourself as a parent or caregiver of a child with a chronic health condition or disability.

-Social networks can also be valuable sources of support for you in your community such as condition specific support groups, faith based groups, extended family, friends, etc.
+Social networks can also be valuable sources of support for you in your community.
+Examples include condition specific support groups, faith based groups, extended family and friends.